Kapo (1960 film)

+Kapò ([kaˈpɔ]) is a 1960 historical war drama film directed and co-written by Gillo Pontecorvo.
+It was one of the first narrative films to deal explicitly with the subject of the Holocaust, with graphic depictions of Nazi concentration camps which made it controversial at the time.
+A co-production of Italian, French, and Yugoslavian companies, the film stars American actress Susan Strasberg, along with Laurent Terzieff, Emmanuelle Riva, Didi Perego and Gianni Garko.
+The title refers to a prisoner functionary in the Nazi concentration camps.

+The film premiered at the 21st Venice International Film Festival, and was released to Italian theatres on September 29, 1960.
+It received mixed reviews from critics.
+While some praised the filmmaking, others, particularly Jacques Rivette, criticized Pontecorvo's decision to dramatize the Holocaust, unprecedented at the time.
+In the United States, the film was nominated for the Academy Award for Best Foreign-Language Film.

 Plot

-Naive 14-year-old Edith (Susan Strasberg) and her Jewish parents are sent to a concentration camp, where the latter are killed.
-Sofia (Didi Perego), an older, political prisoner, and a kindly camp doctor save her from a similar fate by giving her a new, non-Jewish identity, that of the newly dead Nichole Niepas.
+Edith, a naïve 14-year-old French Jew living in Paris, and her parents are sent to a concentration camp, where the latter are killed.
+Sofia, an older political prisoner, and a kindly camp doctor save her from a similar fate by giving her a new, non-Jewish identity, that of the newly dead Nicole Niepas.

 As time goes by, she becomes hardened to the brutal life.
-She first sells her body to a German guard in return for food.
-She becomes fond of another guard, Karl (Gianni Garko).
+She first sells her body to a German SS guard in return for food.
+She becomes fond of another guard, Karl.
 The fraternization helps her become a kapo, one of those put in charge of the other prisoners.
 She thrives while the idealistic Sofia grows steadily weaker.

-When she falls in love with Sascha (Laurent Terzieff), a Russian prisoner of war, Edith is persuaded to play a crucial role in a mass escape, turning off the power.
+When she falls in love with Sascha, a Russian prisoner of war, Edith is persuaded to play a crucial role in a mass escape, turning off the power.
 Most of the would-be escapees are killed, but some get away.
 Edith is not one of them.
 As she lies dying, she tells Karl, "They betrayed us, Karl, they betrayed both of us."
 She dies saying the traditional Jewish prayer Shema Yisrael.